By Eric Vandenbroeck and co-workers

 later, the belief that humans possessed distinct, mutually exclusive traditions

 of belief and rite has remained fairly consistent.
-When Augustine wrote On True

-Religion (De Vera Religion), he was contrasting the superstitious rites of
+When Augustine wrote On True Religion (De Vera Religion), he was contrasting

-Roman pagans with the spiritualized piety of Christians; both qualified as
+the superstitious rites of Roman pagans with the spiritualized piety of

-species of the generic category “religion” in his mind, but one was illumined
+Christians; both qualified as species of the generic category “religion” in his

-by reason and revelation, the other pocked with vulgar error.
-Had his opening
+mind, but one was illumined by reason and revelation, the other pocked with

-remarks appeared in the Missionary Papers, they would not have sounded the
+vulgar error.
+Had his opening remarks appeared in the Missionary Papers, they

 The way of the good